The Benefits of Affordable Housing

 While some affordable housing is built or renovated by government agencies, most of the affordable housing activity in Washington County is the product of private developers, primarily nonprofit community development organizations, that obtain project financing from a variety of sources.
 A given proposed project may reflect in its pro forma anywhere from three to ten loans, grants, and equity investments from local banks, investors, government agencies, and other non-profit partners.

 As Washington County grows and plans for the development of new neighborhoods, the Fund has advocated for the creation of a range of housing types and prices so that complete communities are the outcome of future growth.
-In area such as South Hillsboro, Amber Glen, and Aloha-Reedville, concept plans are under way to define and map the layout, design, and supply of housing and retail development.
-Similarly, Beaverton and Hillsboro are beginning to implement recently adopted urban renewal
+In area such as South Hillsboro, Amber Glen, and Cooper Mountain, concept plans are under way to define and map the layout, design, and supply of housing and retail development.
+Similarly, Beaverton and Hillsboro are beginning to implement recently adopted urban renewal strategies.

 What does Affordable Mean in Washington County?